dmksnnk/blog/content/blog/webview/index.md

 ![First page](first_page.png#center)

-Easy as this you now have your fist HTML served on webview!
+Easy as this, you now have your first HTML served in Webview!

 ## Interactivity

 Let's add some interactivity to our page: a form and a button!
-We ask user a name to greed it.
+We'll ask the user for a name to greet them.
-We will define two HTML pages, one with a form asking for a name and another with a greeting.
+We will define two HTML pages: one with a form asking for a name and another with a greeting.
-Here is a simple HTML we will use.
-First one is a form:
+Here is the simple HTML we will use.
+The first is a form:

 {{< details summary="index.html" >}}